dbascode/dbascode/README.md

 This project is aiming to solve the following problems in database lifetime support:

-- Having the full human-readable DB structure at any point of time (commit).
-In conventional migration systems you can not see the structure until you connect to a physical DB instance with all the migrations applied.
+- Having the full human-readable DB structure at any point in time (commit).
+In conventional migration systems, you can not see the structure until you connect to a physical DB instance with all the migrations applied.
-Or you have to export SQL structure manually.
+Or you have to export the SQL structure manually.
 - Changes tracking.
 You can easily compare Yaml configuration files between commits and clearly understand what the exact changes were made.
-In conventional migration systems you can not do that without special workarounds on exporting SQL DB structure on each build and store it somewhere.
+In conventional migration systems, you can not do that without special workarounds on exporting SQL DB structure on each build and store it somewhere.
 Or you have to deploy backups.
 - Convenient changes comparison.
 Raw SQL migrations or structure dumps, XML files are